 - Light exercise: For tension headaches, non-intensive exercise activities, such as yoga, walking or relaxed cycling can help alleviate the headache symptoms.
 If the weather is fine, these gentle exercise activities, can ideally be carried out outdoors, in order to breathe in fresh air.

 Tension-type headache prevention

 A number of measures can be taken to help prevent tension headaches.
+These include:

 - Stress relief and lifestyle changes: In many cases, stress is a contributing factor to tension headaches.
 Relaxation techniques such as meditation, yoga or other methods like acupuncture may be effective in preventing headaches.
 Furthermore, a regular exercise regime and a healthy, balanced diet can help prevent tension headaches by reducing the overall-stress level.

 - Medication: In some cases, particularly when headaches are frequent and severe, preventive medication may be advised by a doctor.
-Amitriptyline – an antidepressant – is the most commonly prescribed medication for this purpose.
+Amitriptyline, an antidepressant, is the most commonly prescribed medication for this purpose.